Skip to content

 Next steps

-• Next: Core Concepts — understand sessions, upload handles, and artifacts before you start using tools.
+• Next: Core Concepts — sessions, upload handles, and artifacts.
+Worth reading before you start calling tools in anger.

-• See also: Configuration — configure additional servers or tune timeouts.
+• See also: Configuration — add more servers or tune timeouts.

 • See also: Security — enable bearer token auth.